 Using Kid K'NEX with children aged 3 to 7

-Kid K'NEX has much larger pieces than the traditional K'NEX, and is therefore better suited to children aged 3 and 4.
+Kid K'NEX has much larger pieces than classic K'NEX, and is therefore better suited to children aged 3 and 4.
 Many schools also use Kid K'NEX in Infant Schools with children aged 5 to 6.
 You can read all about Kid K'NEX on our About K'NEX page.

 One of the reasons that Kid K'NEX is so popular is that it helps children to develop: ♦ Number skills ♦ Literacy skills ♦ Colour and Shape matching skills ♦ Problem-solving skills ♦ Spatial relations ♦ Strength and coordination ♦ Self-direction and self-esteem ♦ Language skills ♦ Cooperative skills

 Our K'NEX shop sells all the Kid K'NEX education sets currently available.
 These sets are larger and better value than the Kid K'NEX sets you can buy in the shops.

 The shop also sells a CDROM entitled "101 Kid K'NEX Instruction cards on CDROM".
 You may find the CDROM useful if you already use Kid K'NEX, and need more instruction cards for your children to build from.
 A selection of models from the CDROM may be viewed on the Models to build page.

 The User Group is also pleased to offer a free guide on our Free Downloads page entitled "Using Kid K'NEX with 3-7 year olds".